Wangjw6/TrajGPT_R/README.md

 TrajGPT-R models urban trajectory generation as an offline reinforcement-learning sequence modeling problem.
 The code includes:

 - GPT-style trajectory pretraining with state, action, and arrival-status tokens.
-- Inverse-reinforcement-learning reward models for trajectory preference estimation.
+- IRL-based value/reward models with base and preference components for reward-model-guided fine-tuning.
-- Reward-model fine-tuning for generated trajectory reliability and diversity.
+- Reward-model fine-tuning for generated trajectory reliability and diversity, corresponding to the RMFT setting described in the paper.
-- Evaluation utilities for path similarity, BLEU, link/connection JSD, and diversity metrics.
+- Evaluation utilities for Jaccard similarity, cosine similarity, BLEU, link/connection JSD, and unigram/bigram entropy.

 ## Paper Alignment